 There are a range of roles available including firefighting, community education, equipment maintenance, road crash rescue and training.

-Volunteer Marine Rescue
+Marine Rescue WA

 Marine Rescue volunteers work in close liaison with the WA Police Force to coordinate and perform marine rescue activities as well as assisting during other emergencies including bushfires.

 Volunteer roles can vary and can include radio communications, crewing rescue vessels, navigation and chart reading, social media coordination and public relations management.

 The SES provides invaluable response capabilities, providing essential response during storms, cyclones and floods.
 They also work closely with WA Police on land searches and rescues.
 The SES also maintains a range or specialist capabilities with their Canine and Equine Units, logistical and communications specialisations.